sstuqtd/editor-framework/docs/ui/event-binding.md

+# Binding Events

 ## Register Listener

-One way for event binding is to register event listener in Polymer constructor:
+One way for to bind events is to register an event listener in the Polymer constructor:

 ```html
 <template>